vnnikolov30/vikzcrypt/README.md

 ![changepass](https://github.com/vnnikolov30/vikzcrypt/assets/122814861/3a00fd3b-3784-4984-ac61-7796a6477a7d)

-NOTE: In the .exe provided the password is the default one and you cant change it.
+**NOTE🔴: In the .exe provided the password is the default one and you cant change it.
 If in the future i come back to this i will figure out a way to make the password change dynamic but for the time being if you use the .exe just know that you're stuck with "123"

 ---